 |Actions to take if you are experiencing a side effect|

 How can I report side effects?

-You can also report side effects through an organisation called Centre for Adverse Reactions Monitoring (CARM).
-CARM accepts reports from consumers but will try to involve the patient's doctor, nurse or pharmacist who often may be unaware of the reaction.
-CARM can be contacted through:
+You can also report side effects yourself through the Centre for Adverse Reactions Monitoring (CARM).
+CARM accepts reports from consumers but will try to involve the doctor, nurse or pharmacist to make sure they are aware of the reaction.